NuevoFoundation/workshops/content/english/linux-basics/launch-kali.md

 ![kali sign in page](../images/start-03.PNG?classes=border,shadow)

 ### The Terminal
-All our activities will be practicing <b>command-line interface</b> (CLI) skills.
+All our activities will be practicing `command-line interface` (CLI) skills.
 It is good to learn the CLI because it can be faster and more efficient than using a GUI.
-GUI is the <b>graphical user interface</b>, which is probably what you are most used to using.
+GUI is the `graphical user interface`, which is probably what you are most used to using.
 Go ahead and open up the terminal, another name for the CLI.
 In Kali this application is called "Terminal Emulator".